yunwei37/SchedCP-paper/schedcp-proposal/slides.md

 **A Framework for LLM Agents to Safely Tune the Linux Scheduler**

+Based on "Towards Agentic OS: An LLM Agent Framework for Linux Schedulers" to appear in MLforSystem 2025 workshop in NIPS as spotlight.

 <div class="abs-br m-6 text-sm opacity-50">
   Class Project Presentation
 </div>

 ---

-# Goal and Insight
+# Can LLM Agents fully automatically optimize OS?

 <div class="grid grid-cols-2 gap-8">
 <div>

-Goal:

 ## Problem

-- Kernel schedulers use generic, one-size-fits-all policies
-- Fail to understand app-specific needs (latency vs. throughput, SLOs)
+- **Semantic Gap**: Schedulers fail to understand application needs (latency vs throughputs, SLOs)
-- Leads to avoidable performance loss
+- **Knowledge Gap**: Developers lack workload insight; users lack kernel expertise.
+Kernel programming is hard, limiting innovation.

 ## Current solutions

-- Adaptive or programable frameworks...
-- RL methods...
-- Direct tuning from LLM Agents is unsafe, and slow, may degrades performance

-LLM should be control plane, not the data plane.
+- **RL-based Schedulers**: Require per-workload training and human specific SLOs
+- **Naïve LLM Agents**: Unsafe (can crash system), inefficient ($6, 33 min/run for a single generation), may reduce performance

 </div>
 <div>

 ## Our Insight: Decouple Reasoning from Execution

+Separate the AI's role of semantic reasoning ("what to optimize") from the system's role of execution ("how to observe and act").

+Model the process as 2 stages:

+- **Goal-Inference**: uses tools to analyze workload intent and structure, and system environments.
+- **Policy-Synthesis**: LLM config or generate safe, efficient eBPF schedulers from its analysis.

+LLM Agent should be in control plane, not the data plane.

 </div>
 </div>